HaikuTeam/docs/using-haiku/editing-elements-on-the-stage.md

 ---
-description: You can use the Haiku stage to position and transform your design elements.
+description: You can use the Animator stage to position and transform your design elements.
 The first step is to get your designs on the stage.
-Then you can use Haiku's familiar on-stage tools to position and transform them.
+Then you can use Animator's familiar on-stage tools to position and transform them.
 ---

 # Editing Elements on the Stage

-You can use the Haiku stage to position and transform your design elements.
+You can use the Animator stage to position and transform your design elements.
 The first step is to get your designs on the stage.
-Then you can use Haiku's familiar on-stage tools to position and transform them.
+Then you can use Animator's familiar on-stage tools to position and transform them.

 <br>